Last updated on March 16th, 2022 at 11:03 pm

 The climb usually takes between 6 to 8 days, so if you’ve only got a couple of weeks, this will take up a big portion of your trip, as you’ll need to spend a day in Moshi before the climb (at least) too.
 But it’s worth it.

 I’ve submitted Kilimanjaro twice, by the Machame & Lemosho routes and it’s definitely one of the best things I have ever done in my life.
-I am also running Kilimanjaro expeditions if you’d like to join an awesome Kilimanjaro group tour!
+You can find all my Kilimanjaro advice here.

 Time Needed: 5 – 9 days depending on which route you take.